 Mark Lanterman is the Chief Technology Officer of Computer Forensic Services.
-Before entering the private sector, Mark was a member of the U. S. Secret Service Electronic Crimes Taskforce.
-Mark has 28 years of security and forensic experience and has testified in over 2000 cases.
+Before entering the private sector, Mark was a sworn member of the United States Secret Service Electronic Crimes Taskforce.
+Mark has over 30 years of security and forensic experience and has testified in over 2000 cases.

-Mark is faculty for the Federal Judicial Center in Washington, D.C., the National Judicial College in Reno, Nevada, the University of Minnesota and the Mitchell Hamline Law School.
+Mark is faculty for the Federal Judicial Center in Washington, D.C., the National Judicial College in Reno, Nevada, the University of Minnesota and Hamline University.
 Mark is also a professor in the cybersecurity program at the St. Thomas School of Law in Minneapolis, Minnesota.

 Mark completed his postgrad studies in cybersecurity at Harvard University and is certified as a Seized Computer Evidence Recovery Specialist (SCERS) by the Department of Homeland Security.

-Mark is a member of the Minnesota Lawyers Professional Responsibility Board and serves as Chairman of its Opinion Committee.
+Mark is a member of the Minnesota Lawyers Professional Responsibility Board and serves on its Rules & Opinion Committee.